 Located just outside of San Francisco’s city limits, San Bruno Mountain is a well-kept secret.
 This 9.26 mile trail offers a refreshing and quiet reprieve from the busy urban sprawl that surrounds the mountain.
-From its summit, hikers are rewarded with a bird’s eye view of the entire Bay Area, and the views continue as you walk the ridgeline from one peak to the next.
+From the summit of San Bruno Mountain, hikers are rewarded with a bird’s eye view of the entire Bay Area, and the views continue as you walk the ridgeline from one peak to the next.

 The park has recently invested in new trail markers that make navigating a breeze.
 The hike starts at the Old Guadalupe Trailhead and follows a paved fire road for less than a quarter-mile before connecting to the Bog Trail, a flat, scenic loop.
 Whether you decide to take the right or the left side of the Bog Trail loop (both paths are equally great!), keep your eyes peeled for birds and you just might be lucky enough spot an owl or a hawk.
 The mile-long Bog trail will lead you through scenic Eucalyptus groves and marshlands until eventually guiding you into the main part of San Bruno Mountain.
 You’ll follow the trail as it continues past the picnic area and winds under the road.
 Continue walking along the road, next to the secondary parking lot and connect to the Summit Trail, located near the information kiosk (you can also pickup a trail map here).